For the Christian

 Some of you may assume that I am writing a political post.
 Certain people or parties take passionate stands on the abortion issue as either pro-life or pro-choice.
-This is the first of a two part discussion on abortion: the first part will address the topic from a Biblical standpoint; the second will address it from a non Christian viewpoint.
+This is the first of a two part discussion on abortion: the first part will address the topic from a Biblical standpoint; the second will address it from a non-Christian viewpoint.

 Before I start to address this, I want to give a disclaimer.
-Any time I speak or write on this subject I want people to know that there is grace, love, and forgiveness from Jesus Christ for anyone who has had an abortion.
+Any time I speak or write on this subject I want people to know that there is grace, love, and forgiveness from Jesus Christ for anyone who has had an abortion, including fathers.
 Too often Christians speak about this topic (and many other topics) with only condemnation, and forget to offer the grace and mercy that come from Jesus.

-How should a Christian look at the topic of abortion?
+How should a Christian view abortion?
 Let’s lay out several points.
-First, God is our ultimate Creator, and we do not have business unjustly destroying His creation.
+God is our ultimate Creator, and we do not have business unjustly destroying His creation.
 Both Job and the Psalmists reflect on how God made them as individuals.
 Job 33:4 says, “The Spirit of God has made me, and the breath of the Almighty gives me life.”
 Psalms 100:3 says, ”Know that the LORD, he is God!
 It is he who made us, and we are his; we are his people, and the sheep of his pasture.”
 Then the psalmist says in Psalm 139:13 “For you formed my inward parts; you knitted me together in my mother’s womb.”
 Not only is our God a Creator, but He is a caring Creator.
 I love how the Psalmist uses the phrase “you knitted me” in Psalm 139:13.
 This poetic phrase has the idea of someone that not only made us, but did so carefully, artistically, and specifically.

-Second, because God is our Creator, we are made in His image.
+Because God is our Creator, we are made in His image.
 Genesis 1:27 says, “So God created man in his own image, in the image of God he created him; male and female he created them.”
 Much like Psalm 139:13, this God is not just producing something in factory fashion.
 God is making us in His image.
 We are divinely created to reflect Him (our Heavenly Father).
 To unjustly destroy a being made in God’s image is to destroy God’s image itself.

-It is unfortunate that there are very few good books available on the discussion of abortion.
+It is unfortunate that there are very few good books available on abortion.
 A lot of times Christians are very emotional about this issue, and rightly so.
 That being said, we need to be able to rightly think about issues, and then discuss them with those who have opposing views both rationally, logically, and in a way which is emotionally sound.

-If you were to only read one book on the subject, I would highly recommend Abortion: A Rational Look at Arn Emotional Issue by the late R.C.
+If you were to only read one book on the subject, I would highly recommend Abortion: A Rational Look at An Emotional Issue by the late R.C.
 Sproul.
 It is well thought-out, and looks at the logical and rational side of things in regards to this issue, and is where I have gleaned a lot of information regarding this series.

 Christian, my question to you is this: What do you know about abortion?
 How are you working to defend against this great sin?
 Would you be able to Scripturally defend your reason against it?
 Would you be able to rationally and logically discuss the issue with someone who does not believe the Bible?
 If not, I hope you will read next week’s article to glean that information.